KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ## Attacks

 * Similarly to the small Dendro Slime, the large variant will hide underground, but is much easier to spot than it's smaller variant due to the large flower on its' head.
-They will remain hidden until the player turns their back and walks away, in which case it'll follow up with a jump attack, or if they are either forcefully pulled out of the earth, or burnt with a pyro attack.
-The Dendro Slime will be ignited for large amounts of damage when entering contact with pyro aura, and will eventually have its' flower hat destroyed.
+They will remain hidden until the player turns their back and walks away, in which case it'll follow up with a jump attack, or if they are either forcefully pulled out of the earth, or burnt with a Pyro attack.
+The Dendro Slime will be ignited for large amounts of damage when entering contact with Pyro aura, and will eventually have its' flower hat destroyed.
   After being forced outside the ground, it will attack in one of the following ways:
 * If the player is in melee range, it will use an AoE poison field around itself which will deal Dendro damage over time, but will not affect the player with Dendro (this is possibly a bug).
 * If the player is outside melee range, it will use a ranged attack, shooting seeds at the player which will pop into lingering toxic clouds, dealing Dendro damage over time and inflicting the target with Dendro.
 If the inflicted target comes in contact with Pyro shortly after exposure, it will cause an explosion.